What is a Syndet Soap or Shampoo Bar?

 A study published in Dermatology 1997;195:258–262 concluded that all skin cleansing agents, even normal tap water (with a pH of 7), influence the acid mantle of the skin.

-OK, I know that I am a soapmaker and perhaps just a bit biased in favor of natural soap.
+OK, I know that I am a natural soapmaker and perhaps just a bit biased in favor of natural soap.
 But since the internet is teeming with articles that are anti-soap, I felt I needed to do some research.

 My Research Questions